TataSatyaPratheek/vjepa/README.md

+An updated `README.md` that aligns with the recent changes in the codebase is provided below.
+The updates reflect the shift from a generative model to a self-supervised learning and evaluation framework, including a revised project structure, new evaluation scripts, and corrected commands.

+***

-# Video Diffusion Model with Latent JEPA
+# Video Joint-Embedding Predictive Architecture (V-JEPA)

-This repository contains an implementation of a vision-language joint embedding predictive architecture (JEPA) for video understanding, optimized specifically for M1 MacBook Air (8GB RAM) systems.
-The model leverages a frozen ViT encoder and lightweight diffusion decoders to learn spatial-temporal representations from video clips.
+This repository contains an implementation of a Video Joint-Embedding Predictive Architecture (V-JEPA) for self-supervised video understanding.
+The model is optimized to run on M1 MacBook Air systems with 8GB of RAM.
+It learns spatio-temporal representations from video clips by predicting features in a latent space, using a frozen ViT encoder and a lightweight predictor network.

 ## 📋 Table of Contents